 Shoreline Parks Plan

 The U.S. Army Corps of Engineers has proposed the construction of a protective seawall from Fort Wadsworth to Great Kills Park.
-Recognizing the effect this important project will have on our parkland, NYC Parks began developing Shoreline Parks Plan in summer 2015 to guide the redevelopment of our shoreline parks to work with this new flood protection.
+Recognizing the effect this important project will have on our parkland, NYC Parks began developing the Shoreline Parks Plan in summer 2015 to guide the redevelopment of our shoreline parks to work with this new flood protection.
 We are working the community to develop plans to reconfigure our sports fields, parking lots, buildings and playgrounds to take advantage of this new setting.

 Van Cortlandt Park